wayne1g/orch/doc/vsrx-service.md

-# Goal
+#Goal
 To build an integrated solution for end user.
 * Create a service with vSRX in the service chain.
 * Base on the official release of vSRX, no manual configuration is required.
 * One single step for end user to create and provisioning the service.

-# 1. vSRX and OpenStack
+#1 vSRX and OpenStack
 vSRX (Firefly Perimeter) is the virtualization of SRX service gateway provided by Juniper.
 This is the product page. http://www.juniper.net/us/en/products-services/security/firefly-perimeter/#overview

 The KVM-based vSRX is packed in JVA container.
-It's available on this link for download. http://www.juniper.net/support/downloads/?p=firefly#sw
+It's available on this link to download. http://www.juniper.net/support/downloads/?p=firefly#sw

-## 1.1 Add vSRX image
+##1.1 Add vSRX image
 * Download vSRX JVA container and unpack it.
 ```
 # chmod 755 junos-vsrx-12.1X46-D20.5-domestic.jva